Watch Now: How to Defrost Chicken Fast

 How to Safely Thaw Frozen Chicken

 02 of 06

 03 of 06

-Frozen chicken can be placed tightly sealed (either in vacuum sealed bags or sturdy, leak-proof, zipper-top storage bags) in a bowl of cold water.
-Do NOT use hot water!
-Besides possibly causing bacteria to form, warm water will also start to “cook” the outside of the meat before the middle is thawed.
+Frozen chicken can be thawed, either in vacuum-sealed bags or sturdy, leak-proof, zipper-top storage bags, in a bowl of cold water sitting on the counter.
+Do not use hot water.
+Besides possibly enabling bacteria to multiply, warm water will also start to “cook” the outside of the meat before the middle is thawed.

-If you are thawing multiple pieces in a bag, use this method to speed up the process: Once the pieces have thawed enough to be separated, open the bag, pull the pieces apart, then reseal the bag and return it to the water.
-Keep checking until the meat is thawed.
-Once the meat is thawed using this method it should be cooked right away.Continue to 4 of 5 below.
+If you are thawing multiple pieces in a bag, use this method to speed up the process: Once the pieces have thawed enough to be separated, open the bag and pull the pieces apart.
+Then reseal the bag and return it to the water.
+Keep checking until the meat is thawed.Continue to 5 of 6 below.

 05 of 06

 Cooking Frozen Chicken

-Certain cooking methods, such as braising, or cooking it in the slow cooker, or using the chicken in soups and stews lend themselves better to cooking frozen meat.
-Other methods (like sautéing, roasting, or microwaving) may yield slightly uneven results, with the outside of the chicken cooked more than the inside, or a less-than ideal texture.
+Certain cooking methods lend themselves better to using unthawed chicken, such as a long braise, slow cooking, or using the chicken in soups and stews.
+Other methods (like sautéing, roasting, or microwaving) can yield uneven results, with the outside of the chicken cooked more than the inside for a less-than-ideal texture.
 For instance, you won’t be able to get a nice caramelized exterior on a piece of frozen chicken if you sauté it, as the moisture in the chicken will be slowly released as it defrosts in the pan, preventing browning.
 Frozen chicken should never be fried.

 If you use frozen chicken in the slow cooker, it is safer to set it to the high setting to bring the temperature up faster so your dish is not in the temperature danger zone as long.